Yuanyuan-Yuan/GCert/README.md

 directions = get_direction(J, None, foreground_ind, background_ind)
 ```

+The coordinates are provided by authors of [LowRankGAN](https://github.com/zhujiapeng/resefa/blob/main/coordinate.py).

 ### Performing Mutations

 Once you get the mutating directions, you can perform mutations in the following way.